ClintonBaker/interview-exercises/PS-palindrome-search/README.md

 - After you complete the exercise, provide any notes on your code below such as how to run your example

 ## Candidate Notes:

+To run exercise simply open the index.html file in your browser, then open browser console to see JavaScript output.